-Together with the TIBM the community is creating a sense of place for those who live here and visitors to the waterfront.
+Together with the TIBM the community is creating a sense of place that brings the heritage of the region alive!

 Bringing the heritage of the St. Lawrence River, the 1000 Islands, and the magic spirit of the region to life.